Artiavis/justabloginthepark.com/content/post/2017/06/28/is-kotlin-the-new-java.md

         scala> List(1, 2, 3) contains "some string"
         res2: Boolean = false
         ````
-   2. In general, many of Scala's functions _also_ use/abuse the implicits anti-feature,
+   2. In general, many of Scala's functions _also_ use (or abuse) the implicits anti-feature,
       causing sheer terror in functions when even the slightest
       changes to the syntax occur: